mavisjheng/how-to-react/05/README.md

 }, [count]); // Only re-run the effect if count changes
 ```

-**If you want to run an effect and clean it up only once (on mount and unmount), you can pass an empty array ([]) as a second argument.** This tells React that your effect doesn’t depend on any values from props or state, so it never needs to re-run.

 This also works for effects that have a cleanup phase.

 ```js